maxnatalia/rick-morty-app/README.md

 ## 📌Description:

+- Favourites characters - you can add your favourites characters and storage them in localStorage

+- Quiz - you can test your knowledge of Rick and Morty

-This project contains search:
+- This project contains search:

   - for characters:
     - search by gender, status, species and name
   - for localizations:
     - search by name, type and dimensions
   - for episodes:
     - search by name

-Furthermore, each page has its own pagination, you can also display all data for single character.
+- Furthermore, each page has its own pagination, you can also display all data for single character.

 ## 🛠️ Technologies: